A Travel Diary From Liberia

 Tell us about the Dancing Devils.
 How did you come about photographing them?

 I saw my first Devil at a football match.
 I’m not really a fan of football but I heard a witch doctor would be there so I was keen to meet him.
 Lovely guy.
 For a nominal fee he will bless the team you support to win.
 Anyway, it was after a few beers in and all of a sudden a Dancing Devil on stilts showed up.
 I couldn’t believe what I was seeing and fell in love straight away.
-My mate that was with me there knew a lot about the Dancing Devils and after that completely changed my idea of what I wanted to photograph.
+My mate that was there with me knew a lot about the Dancing Devils and after that completely changed my idea of what I wanted to photograph.
 We spent the rest of my trip driving round looking for devils, when I wasn’t at family gatherings or the parties.

 Honestly, the place is amazing.
 I constantly miss it when I’m not there - it has this infectious draw to it.
 If you ever get the chance to go I would highly recommend it.